tanaylab/Dnmt3ab_MEEB/README.md

 Scripts in the `rna` directory can reproduce metacell derivation and analysis generating figure panels 1-3.
 The metacell models used in the papers are also provided.

-DNA methylation data is provided in a processed form to ease up analysis, and the scripts that reproduce it are provided as jupyter notebooks at `methylation/analysis` directory.
+DNA methylation data is provided in a processed form to ease up analysis, and the scripts that reproduce it are provided as jupyter notebooks at `methylation/analysis` directory, and as a rendered `bookdown` [here](https://tanaylab.github.io/Dnmt3ab_MEEB/).

 The processed files can be downloaded by running: